apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 Upgrading to 6.0
 ----------------

-As of 6.0, Traffic Ops supports PostgreSQL version 13.2.
+As of Apache Traffic Control 6.0, Traffic Ops supports PostgreSQL version 13.2.
 In order to migrate from the prior PostgreSQL version 9.6, it is recommended to use the `pg_upgrade <https://www.postgresql.org/docs/13/pgupgrade.html>`_ tool.

 .. _to-running: